 France

-Diplomatic series since 1965 in orange on green.
+Current diplomatic series since 1965 in orange on green with orange border.

 The registration consists of one numeral, followed by the letters CD and four numerals.